 Failure to report sales tax — Many Tennessee business owners are entrusted to collect to and remit sales taxes from their customers.
 These taxes are called “trust fund” taxes because the funds collected are held in trust by the business, to be reported and paid to the Tennessee Department of Revenue.
 You should immediately contact out office if the Tennessee Department of Revenue has alleged that you have willfully used “trust fund” taxes to fund your business.
 We will guide you through the state tax audit process and ensure that your rights are protected throughout the examination.Hire an Attorney With Legal Experience, Financial Knowledge and Inside IRS Experience Ready to Find out More?

 Don’t open, operate, or close a business without first understanding the tax implications.
 Turn to the Law Offices of Charles R. Frazier for the advice you need.
-To schedule a free initial consultation, call 615-267-0125 or contact us online.
+To schedule a low cost consultation, call 615-267-0125 or contact us online.